Diabetes mellitus refers to a group of metabolic disorders that result from an inability to produce and/or reduced sensitivity to insulin.

 For our notes on these topics click below:

-It is worth noting that some patients with T2DM are also at risk of developing diabetic ketoacidosis (DKA) due to beta cell dysfunction and a lack of insulin secretions.
+It is worth noting that some patients with T2DM are also at risk of developing diabetic ketoacidosis (DKA) due to beta cell dysfunction and a lack of insulin secretion.
 Patients presenting unwell with type 2 diabetes mellitus should be assessed for DKA (e.g. urinary/plasma ketone levels, pH and bicarbonate) and treated accordingly.
 Both HHS and DKA are associated with significant mortality if not treated promptly and the reasons for developing these conditions should be explored with the patient during admission (i.e. non-adherence to treatment, intercurrent illness).

 Uncontrolled diabetes results in small vessel disease affecting the kidneys, nerves and retinas (amongst other systems).